Ethiopian is my all-time favorite type of cuisine in the world.

 A vegetarian Ethiopian platter is basically a huge, satisfying, flavorful, gluten-free vegan meal packed with plant-based protein, fiber, vitamins and minerals, that you get to eat with your hands!

 And, sometimes you get to drink your right beer out of a coconut!
-Like in Holland!
+Like at great restaurants in Holland!
 Eat with your hands and drink with your hands!
-What's not to love?!

 Lastly, definitely don't miss the coffee.
 It's beautifully and ceremoniously presented, with richly aromatic roasted beans.
 It's a coffee-lovers dream and a delight for all the senses.